AusDTO/dta-website/pages/standard/meeting-standard.md

 * [in-flight assessment](#inflight) - regular check-ins by a team of experts as you design and develop your service
 * [staged assessment](/standard/meeting-standard/staged-assessment-process/) - assessments at 3 points in the service design and delivery process.

-All DTO-led assessments on high volume transactional services will be in-flight assessments.
+All DTA-led assessments on high volume transactional services will be in-flight assessments.

 For agency self-assessments on all other services, you may choose to use the [in-flight process](#inflight) or the [staged assessment process](/standard/meeting-standard/staged-assessment-process/).